-As Australians pause today to reflect on the selfless contributions of all those who have served their country, we remember another Rabbitohs forward who not only proudly wore the red and green – albeit briefly – but also devoted his professional life to the ongoing security of his country in an RAAF career that spanned over 30 years.
+As the game of Rugby League and Australians everywhere pause this to reflect on the selfless contributions of all those who have served their country, in this the 100th anniversary of the Gallipoli landing, we remember another Rabbitoh who not only proudly wore the red and green – albeit briefly – but also devoted his professional life to the ongoing security of his country in an RAAF career that spanned over 30 years – ‘Mick’ Mather.

 In his eight matches, Mather crossed the line for a single try against Newtown at the Sydney Cricket Ground in what was surely the highlight of his brief career.
 But with war-clouds darkening in Europe, Mather prematurely ended his time in the game – as well as his career as a water-polo player and lifesaver at Maroubra Surf Life-Saving Club – to pursue a life in the sky in the service of his country.